Trading internationally provides opportunities for a business to find new income sources – but it also has unique challenges.

 How well do you really know your customer?
 Have you done your research (not just from the internet)?

 The most important risk from an exporter's viewpoint is whether they will get paid for the goods once shipped.

 Although both parties to the commercial sales contract have a mutual interest in each transaction being successful, their respective interests in relation to payment are very different.
 Good payment terms to the exporter may mean poor payment terms to the importer, or vice versa.
 Consider starting with a low risk payment option and moving to other payment solutions as confidence in the relationship / payment delivery grows over time.

 It is important to understand your options and ensure the payment method is clearly stated and agreed in the underlying commercial contract.

 We can help you protect and grow your business with a range of export solutions.
 Our experienced team will work with you to understand your needs and provide solutions to help you mitigate your risks and manage your export cash flows.

-To find out more, contact our Trade Finance desk,
+To find out how ANZ can help you finance your export cash flows, contact our Trade Finance desk.